solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_01_Introduction_to_PostgreSQL_on_Azure.md

 ![This image demonstrates common development tools on the Microsoft cloud platform to expedite application development.](media/ISV-Tech-Builders-tools-white.png "Microsoft cloud tooling")

 To facilitate developers' adoption of Azure, Microsoft offers a [free subscription](https://azure.microsoft.com/free/search/) with $200 credit, applicable for thirty days; year-long access to free quotas for popular services, including Azure Database for PostgreSQL Flexible Server; and access to always free Azure service tiers.
-Create an Azure free account and get 750 hours of Azure Database for PostgreSQL Flexible Server Flexible Server free.
+Create an Azure free account and get access to [750 hours of Azure Database for PostgreSQL Flexible Server on a Burstable B1MS instance with 32GB storage for free](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-deploy-on-azure-free-account).

 ### PostgreSQL on Azure hosting options